-A healthy, protein packed Vegan Meal Prep with Black Beans & Rice recipe that you can prep in advance in under 30 minutes & enjoy all week long!
+Healthy, protein-packed, naturally gluten-free Vegan Meal Prep with Black Beans & Rice that you can prep in advance in under 30 minutes & enjoy all week long!

-Um yes ….
+Um yes ....
 Vegan Meal Prep.
-You aren’t in the wrong place.
-I know I’m not known for being highly organized, except for one week of my entire life when a neat row of Peanut Crunch Salad in a Jar graced the shelves of my fridge.
-But, I’m feeling inspired to try.
-I even just ordered an expandable kitchen drawer organizer and some pan organizers … Who even is this person?
+You aren't in the wrong place.
+I know I'm not known for being highly organized, except for one week of my entire life when a neat row of Peanut Crunch Salad in a Jar graced the shelves of my fridge, or when I make a weeks worth of overnight oats.
+But, I'm feeling inspired to try.
+I even just ordered an expandable kitchen drawer organizer and some pan organizers ...
+Who even is this person?

 Best Meal Prep Containers

 Before you make a start on your new-self, meal prepping journey, make sure you have some suitable containers.
-My favourite type of container for meal prep and for storing leftovers, is glass.
+My favourite type of container for vegan meal prep recipes and for storing leftovers, is glass.

 There are all sorts of glass meal prep containers on the market.
 With a divider, with multiple dividers, with no dividers.
 I personally find a lot of them ok for a small lunch portion, but too small for dinner, so make sure you check how much they hold prior to buying them.

-I have a big appetite and need a good sized portion, so I found that for me, the best meal prep containers had no dividers and were a nice, roomy 34 oz size glass containers with locking lids.
-They are also freezer, microwave and oven safe.
-(Note that the lids cannot be used in the oven, microwave or dishwasher).
+I have a big appetite and need a good sized portion, so I found that for me, the best meal prep containers had no dividers and were a nice, roomy 34oz in size.
+My exact ones are no longer available but these are similar.

 Glass containers like this aren't necessary for meal prep though.
 You can use any old containers.
 But, they do make it more fun, and seeing all of those neatly stacked, identical containers in the fridge when you open it, makes you feel like a bit of a super organized domestic god or goddess.
 And that's kinda nice!